codingforpleasure/customized-workspace/Ubuntu/useful-resources/scss.md

 ### Mixins

-Allows to create reusable styles, so you can use those mimixs to mix them into your other designs.
+Allows to create reusable styles, so you can use those mixins to mix them into your other designs.

 #### Example #1: